RCIC-UCI-Public/website-rcic/docs/source/references/hardware-faq.rst

 There are two node types to consider.
 We give "ballpark" cost estimates that should be sufficient for rough budgeting.
 Actual costs are commodity market-driven and require firm quotes from vendors.
 As time progresses, the RCIC executive/advisory committees will evaluate other hardware configurations.
+These estimates are current as of January, 2025

 *CPU-only nodes*
-  Dual-Socket, Intel Ice Lake |xeon-6336y|_ processor, 256GB Memory, EDR Infiniband, 10GbE Ethernet.
-Dell or HPE.
+  Dual-Socket, Intel Ice Lake |xeon-6542y|_ processor, 256GB Memory, HDR Infiniband, 10GbE Ethernet,local Solid-State
+  Storage.
+Dell, Lenovo, or HPE..
-  Price: ~$10000.00.
+  Price: ~$15000.00.

   .. table:: **Standard Compute Node Sample Configuration**
      :class: noscroll-table